martmannupb/AmoebotSim-2.0/Documentation/user_guide/usage/sim.md

 This setting toggles the ring around the particles in graph view mode (see view modes above).
 Turning the rings off removes the color information from the particles but may be useful for creating screenshots with a particular style.

-**Anti Aliasing**
-Controls the level of Multi-Sample Anti-aliasing performed by the GPU.
-*Does not seem to have a visible effect*

-**UI Animations**
-Toggles the sliding animation of the Randomization bar in the Particle Panel on and off.
+**Fullscreen**
+When the application is built and run as a standalone outside the Unity Editor, this setting can be used to toggle between fullscreen and windowed mode.
+It is recommended to run the application in fullscreen mode.
+This setting has no effect when the simulator runs in the Unity Editor.

 <img src="~/images/particle_panel_sim.png" alt="Particle Panel (Simulation Mode)" title="Particle Panel (Simulation Mode)" width="200" align="right"/>